Welcome to the New Forest.

 We run a number of ranger led activities and events throughout the year.
-For further information on our events in the New Forest and at Alice Holt please click on the relevant link below;
+From guided walks to fungal forays and wild wednesdays in the reptile centre.

 Alice Holt Events (transfers you to the Alice Holt webpages)

-In this weeks Forest Diary the topic is: "Be Tree Alert"
+In this weeks Forest Diary the topic is: "A festive day out in the forest"

 There are 10 campsites in the New Forest run by Camping in the Forest and a number of private sites.

 Please note that wild camping is not allowed in the New Forest.
 Please use the designated campsites.
 We also recommend that you book your pitch in advance as the campsites can become very busy in the holiday periods.Hatchet Pond and Little Hatchet.
 For more information and where to get your permits please click here.

 Exploring the forest by bike is the ideal way to discover the magnificent beauty and fascinating wildlife that can easily be missed by car.